-Applications for the Master of Science in Clinical Nutrition or Master of Clinical Dietetics are submitted directly to the Graduate Programs in Human Nutrition.
-To begin the program in the summer of 2014, applications must be submitted by March 15, 2014.
+Applications for the Master of Science in Clinical Nutrition are submitted directly to the Graduate Programs in Human Nutrition.
+To begin the program in the summer of 2015, applications must be submitted by March 15, 2015.
 Applications submitted for admission during other terms will be considered on an individual basis.

 The application packet must include the following components:

 - Current resume (with a detailed employment history)

 - Proof of status as a Registered Dietitian or verification statement showing completion of an accredited dietetic internship

 - GRE scores

 The personal statement should address the following quesions:

 - What are your short-term and long-term professional goals?